WEID-Consortium/weid.info/weid2026_specification.md

 3\.
 Mapping a WEID to the OID tree
 ==================================

-*   Each WEID (except the deprecated vendor-speceific WEID) can be represented by an OID and vice versa.
+*   Each WEID (except the deprecated vendor-specific WEID) can be represented by an OID and vice versa.
 Therefore, a WEID has all attributes of an OID (e.g., it can be used to generate a Version 5 SHA1 name-based UUID with the Namespace UUID `6ba7b812-9dad-11d1-80b4-00c04fd430c8` according to [IETF RFC 9562](https://www.rfc-editor.org/rfc/rfc9562)).
 *   By default, the root of WEIDs is mapped to the OID tree at OID `1.3.6.1.4.1.37553.8`.
 This means that `urn:x-weid:?` equals OID `1.3.6.1.4.1.37553.8`.
 *   The Base36 arcs of a WEID are converted to Base10 and are then added to the OID tree below the arc `1.3.6.1.4.1.37553.8`.
 The check-digit (last arc of the WEID) is NOT used for the mapping to the OID tree.
     For example, `urn:x-weid:EXAMPLE-ABC-?` is mapped to `1.3.6.1.4.1.37553.8.32488192274.13368`.